Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 - Decomposition strategies - it gives a practical framework for service boundaries and helps avoid distributed-monolith patterns from the start.

-- Inter-service communication patterns - it deepens synchronous/asynchronous integration choices and shows how to build resilient service-to-service contracts.
+- Inter-service communication patterns - it works through the synchronous-vs-asynchronous choice in detail and shows how to keep service-to-service contracts resilient under failure.

 - Service Discovery: how services find each other - it covers the platform side of integration: discovery, routing, and reliability for dynamic service interactions.